Singapore Income Tax: Tax Residency & Tax Rates 2023

 Filing Taxes

-The completed forms of individual income taxes must be filed by latest the 15th of April.
+Individuals must file their completed income tax forms by April 15th.
 For information related to filing of taxes, we at Paul Hype Page can assist you with them, given our proven track record.
-Feel free to reach out to us.
+Therefore, we encourage you to feel free and reach out to us for any assistance or inquiries.

 Individuals Earning less than $22,000 (Annual Income)